Ukraine crisis: The free world fights back against Putin

 It is often tempting to look upon Vladimir Putin as the millennium bug in a human and deadly form.

 The Russian president rose to power on 31 December 1999, as the world held its breath that computers would go into meltdown when the clock struck midnight, unable to process the change from 1999 to 2000.

 In the 20 years since, Putin has been trying to engineer a different kind of global system malfunction, the destruction of the liberal international order.
 The former KGB spymaster wanted to turn back the clock: to revive Russia's tsarist greatness and to restore the might and menace of the Soviet Union prior to its break-up in 1991.

 This Russian revanchist has become the most disruptive international leader of the 21st Century, the mastermind behind so much misery from Chechnya to Crimea, from Syria to the cathedral town of Salisbury.
 He has sought - successfully at times - to redraw the map of Europe.
 He has tried - successfully at times - to immobilise the United Nations.
 He has been determined - successfully at times - to weaken America, and hasten its division and decline.

 Putin came to power at a moment of western hubris.
 The United States was the sole superpower in a unipolar world.
 Francis Fukuyama's End of History thesis, proclaiming the triumph of liberal democracy, was widely accepted.

 Some economists even peddled the theory that recessions would be no more, partly because of the productivity gains of the new digital economy.
 It was also thought that globalisation, and the interdependence it wrought, would stop major economic powers fighting wars.
-The same utopianism attached itself to the Internet, which was seen overwhelmingly as a force for global good.
+The same utopianism attached itself to the internet, which was seen overwhelmingly as a force for global good.

 In the early days especially, the same misplaced optimism and wishful thinking coloured the west's approach to Putin - a figure, it is now obvious, who was trying to buck history and thwart democratisation, however many lives were lost in the process.